LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - tabAdditionalBtn
   - tabBtnProps
 - EditableGrid: remove dependence on QueryModel
+  - Including utils and action methods used by EditableGrid and those for manipulating EditorModel
 - ExportMenu: Remove extraExportMenuOptions
   - This feature is no longer used